Officers and Advisory Board members are elected by society members for three-year terms. Elections take place at the annual conference.

 Stella Deen (2015) is Associate Professor of English and World Literature at the State University of New York at New Paltz.
 Her research focuses on interwar British women novelists, journalists, and literary critics, including Enid Bagnold, Clemence Dane, Sylvia Townsend Warner, and E.H.
 Young.
 A current research project concerns the role played by reading advisors in women’s magazines in shaping taste and reading practice.
 She is the editor of Challenging Modernism: New Readings in Literature and Culture, 1914-45 (Ashgate: 2002).

-Elizabeth Evans (2014) is Visiting Research Assistant Professor at the University of Notre Dame, where she offers courses on British and Anglophone fiction of the long twentieth century.
-Her research and teaching interests include modernist studies, postcolonial literature and theory, gender studies, spatial theory, and cultural geography.
-She is currently completing a book about the intersection of gender, “race,” urban spaces, and spectatorship in London narratives, c.
-1880-1939, portions of which have appeared as chapters in books on George Gissing, Amy Levy, Una Marson, and Virginia Woolf, as well as in her co-edited book, Woolf and the City (2010).
-She is also at work on a new project on airplanes, airmindedness, and views from above.
-Her essay on Virginia Woolf’s formal engagement with aerial views, “Air War, Propaganda, and Woolf’s Anti-Tyranny Aesthetic,” was recently published in Modern Fiction Studies.
+Elizabeth Evans (2017) teaches at the University of Notre Dame where she offers courses on British and Anglophone fiction of the long twentieth century.
+Her research and teaching interests include modernist studies, gender studies, (post)colonial studies, and cultural geography.
+She is currently completing a book about modern women and threshold spaces in narratives of imperial London, 1880-1940, portions of which have appeared as chapters in books on George Gissing, Amy Levy, Una Marson, and Virginia Woolf.
+She is also at work on two new projects: one uses computational methods to map London’s cultural geography across a corpus of 3,000 digitized texts, and the other examines airplanes and aerial views in British Commonwealth fiction and culture (an early portion of the latter has been published in Modern Fiction Studies).

-Phyllis Lassner, Honorary Member (2010) and former President of the Space Between Society, teaches Holocaust and Espionage Fiction and Film at Northwestern University.
-In addition to many articles on interwar and wartime women writers, she is the author of two books on Elizabeth Bowen, Phyllis Lassner, Honorary Member and former President of the Space Between Society, teaches Holocaust and Espionage Fiction and Film at Northwestern University.
+Phyllis Lassner, Honorary Member (2010) and former President of the Space Between Society, taught Holocaust and Espionage Fiction and Film at Northwestern University.
 In addition to many articles on interwar and wartime women writers, she is the author of two books on Elizabeth Bowen, British Women Writers of World War II, and Colonial Strangers: Women Writing the End of the British Empire; and of Anglo-Jewish Women Writing the Holocaust: Displaced Witnesses.
 She has created and edits the Northwestern University Press book series, Cultural Expressions of World War II and the Holocaust: Interwar Preludes, Responses, Memory.
-In 2014-15 she will hold the International Diamond Jubilee Fellowship at Southampton University, UK.
+In 2014-15 she held the International Diamond Jubilee Fellowship at Southampton University, UK.

 Roger Rothman (2015) is the Samuel H. Kress Professor of Art History at Bucknell University.
 He has published articles on Cubism, Dada, and Surrealism and is the author of Tiny Surrealism: Salvador Dali and the Aesthetics of the Small (Nebraska, 2012).
 He is currently working on a book about Fluxus and the politics of the neo avant-garde.